illinois-cs241/assignment-docs/lockpicking_lab.md

 $ ./lockpick
 ```

 This will launch GDB and load the safe debug symbols and source code.
 Use your debugging skills to figure out how to unlock the safe.
-Keep in mind that to run a program in GDB with arguements you use `r arg1 arg2 arg3 etc.`, so to run the safe with your netid the command would be `r <netid>`.
+Keep in mind that to run a program in GDB with arguments you use `r arg1 arg2 arg3 etc.`, so to run the safe with your netid the command would be `r <netid>`.

 You should begin by running the lockpick and then starting the safe with `r <netid>`.
 Read the debugging guide section of the docs for more information about how to use GDB.